Roger Hertog: Philanthropy

-Hertog is co-president of the Hertog Foundation and chairman of the Tikvah Fund.
+Hertog is co-president of the Hertog Foundation.
 He currently serves as the executive committee chairman for the New York Historical Society’s board of directors, and as a board member at the Alexander Hamilton Society.
 Hertog has spent time on the boards of the American Enterprise Institute, Thomas Jefferson Foundation, the Washington Institute for Near-East Policy, and is a chairman emeritus of the Manhattan Institute for Policy Research.
 He was a part-owner of now-defunct The New York Sun and The New Republic, and is a board member at Commentary.
 He is also a major supporter of National Affairs magazine, edited by Yuval Levin.

 His family foundation supports several educational fellowships for college students and young professionals.
-In 2010, the foundation launched the Political Studies Program, an elite, full-scholarship summer program for undergraduates in the theory and practice of politics.
+In 2010, the foundation launched the Political Studies Program, a full-scholarship summer program for undergraduates in the theory and practice of politics.
 In 2013, in partnership with the Institute for the Study of War, Hertog expanded by launching a two-week summer seminar on warfare and military doctrine for advanced undergraduates, the War Studies Program.
 The Foundation offers other programs and seminars in three main areas: Political Thought and Philosophy; War and Foreign Affairs; and Economics and Domestic Policy.

-Hertog often donates to Jewish organizations and causes.
-His main avenue is through the Tikvah Fund.
-Hertog has served as the chair of Tikvah since 1999.
-Tikvah runs and invests in a wide range of initiatives, including educational programs, publications, and fellowships, around the world.
-As part of his work with Tikvah, Hertog helped fund the Shalem Center in Israel.
-The Center has since become Shalem College, accredited in 2013 to confer bachelor's degrees.
+Hertog often donates to Jewish and Israeli organizations, and is the chairman of the Tikvah Fund.
+As part of his work with Tikvah, Hertog helped fund the Shalem Center in Israel, which has since become the Shalem College.
 Hertog has also given money to the Anti-Defamation League, Taglit-Birthright Israel, and American Friends of Shalva.